reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/microservices/c8y_microservices_create.md

 ### Options

 ```
       --availability string        Access level for other tenants.
 Possible values are : MARKET, PRIVATE (default)
       --contextPath string         contextPath of the hosted application.
 Required when application type is HOSTED
   -d, --data string                static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --file string                Microservice file to be uploaded (or Cumulocity.json) file
   -h, --help                       help for create
       --key string                 Shared secret of application
       --name string                Name of application
       --processingMode string      Cumulocity processing mode
       --resourcesUrl string        URL to application base directory hosted on an external server.
 Required when application type is HOSTED
       --skipSubscription           Skip microservice subscription when creating the new microservice
       --skipUpload                 Skip uploading the binary to the platform
       --template string            Body template
-      --templateVars string     Body template variables
+      --templateVars stringArray   Body template variables
 ```

 ### Options inherited from parent commands